Inkjet solar cell: How they are made

 In general inkjet solar cells are made by using an inkjet printer to put down the semiconductor material and electrodes onto a solar cell substrate.
 Both organic and inorganic solar cells can be made using the inkjet method.
-Inkjet printed inorganic solar cells are mainly CIGS solar cells.
+Inkjet printed inorganic solar cells used to be CIGS solar cells.
 The organic solar cells are polymer solar cells.
-The inkjet printing of hybrid perovskite solar cells is also possible.
-The most important component of the ink is the functional material: a metal salt mixture (CIGS), a polymer fullerene blend (polymer solar cells) or a precursor of mixed organic and inorganic salts (perovskite solar cells).
+The inkjet printing of hybrid perovskite solar cells is also possible, and is now a primary focus.
+Inkjet printing is even being explored as a method to add the other cell components to silicon based solar cells.The most important component of the ink is the functional material: a metal salt mixture (CIGS), a polymer fullerene blend (polymer solar cells) or a precursor of mixed organic and inorganic salts (perovskite solar cells).
 These components are dissolved in an appropriate solvent.
 Additional components might be added to affect the viscosity and the surface tension of the ink for improved printability and wetting on the substrate.
 The ink is contained in a cartridge from where it is transferred onto a substrate which can vary.
 The printing is accomplished usually by a piezoelectric driver in the nozzles of the printhead, that is programmed to apply pre-set patterns of pressure to eject droplets.
 In most cases several layers of functional materials are deposited on top of each other to generate a working solar cell.
 The entire printing process can be done in ambient conditions, though in most cases further heat treatments are needed.
 Important factors for the efficiency of inkjet printed organic solar cells are the inkjet latency time, the inkjet printing table temperature, and the effect of the chemical properties of the polymer donor.

 Advantages

 The main advantage to printing solar cells with an inkjet printer is the low cost of production.
 The reason it is cheaper than other methods is because no vacuum is necessary which makes the equipment cheaper.
 Also, the ink is a low cost metal salt blend reducing the cost of the solar cells.
 There is very little waste of material in comparison to other methods like vapor phase deposition when using inkjet printers to lay down the semiconductor material.
 This is because the printer is able to create precise patterning with little waste.
-Some inkjet solar cells use the material CIGS which has more solar efficiency than the traditional silicon solar panels.
-Using CIGS makes it very important to have little waste due to how rare some of the materials in it are.
-This method is also environmentally friendly because it does not require the use of toxic chemicals to prepare the solar cell like other methods do.

-Disadvantages
+Issues

-The efficiency of inkjet solar cells are too low to be commercially viable.
-Even if the efficiency gets better the materials used for the solar cells could be a problem.
-Indium is a rare material used in these cells and could be gone within 15 years according to our current usage.
-Another issue is creating a weather resistant ink that can survive harsh conditions.
+The primary issue with inkjet printed solar cells is not actually with the cells themselves, but making sure that the manufacturing is optimized, such as the inks for printing and the drying processes; this requires the control and optimization of multiple variables, such as the "viscosity, volatility, and surface tension" which can be modified by changing the solvent and modifying the solute.
+Additionally, there are concerns with the toxicity of both the solvents that are used and the semiconductor materials for the solar cells which are being used.